Kai Roofing Calculator

 • Loose, cracked or rusted gutters

-• Investigate if the ventilation in your roof is working - check if you have mold mildew and wood rot
+• Check if the roof ventilation is working - look for mold, mildew and wood rot